 Note

-For edited collections, where the chapters are written by different hands, begin with the author and title of the chapter being cited followed by the name of the book, its editor, the facts of publication, and the page(s) being cited.
+For edited collections, where the chapters are written by different authors, begin with the author and title of the chapter being cited followed by the name of the book, its editor, the facts of publication, and the page(s) being cited.
 Precede the book's title with the word 'in'.

 5. Silvia Argentina Arauz, "Mothering in the Movement," in Until We Are Free: Reflections on Black Lives Matter in

 Canada, ed.
-Rodney Diverlus, Sandy Hudson, and Syrus Marcus Ware (Regina: University of Regina Press, 2020), 238.
+Rodney Diverlus, Sandy Hudson, and Syrus Marcus Ware (University of Regina Press, 2020), 238.

 Shortened note